vkola-lab/access2024/README.md

-# Competitive deep learning for enhancing image reconstruction and classification of individuals with stable and progressive mild cognitive impairment
+# Adversarial learning for MRI reconstruction and classification of cognitively impaired individuals

 Under review